Why Medicare Accreditation is Important

 - Credibility with government and third-party payers, granting Medicare Certification, Medicaid Certification and the ability to bill insurance companies

-- Marketing edge; let your clients know you are CHAP Accredited or Joint Commission Accredited
+- Marketing edge; let your clients know you are Medicare Accredited by one of the accrediting bodies

-- Greater customer trust once CHAP Accreditation or Joint Commission Accreditation is achieved
+- Greater customer trust once Accreditation is achieved

 - Professional self-respect

-- CHAP Accreditation or Joint Commission Accreditation allows you to raise your standards of excellence and be a health care leader in your community.
-It is a patient care marketing tool (CHAP standards of excellence).
+- Accreditation allows you to raise your standards of excellence and be a health care leader in your community.
+It is a patient care marketing tool.
 Your Patients do come first.

-- Be CHAP Accredited or JCAHO Joint Commission Accredited to work with all HMO Providers.
-Many HMO providers (possibly all in the near future) require a Home Health Care Agency to be CHAP Accredited or JCAHO Joint Commission Accredited.
+- By being Accredited, you are able to work with all HMO Providers.
+Many HMO providers (possibly all in the near future) require a Home Health Care Agency to be Accredited.

-- Be CHAP Accredited or Joint Commission Accredited to work with all hospitals.
+- By being Accredited, you are able to work with all hospitals.
 Many hospitals (possibly all in the near future) require Home Health Care Agencies to be Medicare Certified.

 - Be ahead of the curve when it comes to changes in FUTURE state Home Health Care regulations.

 Medicare Certification is required for all new home health care agencies.